History is layered in the banks of these rivers

 Autumn Exploration of British Columbia & the San Juan Islands: Village charm & First Nation history

-Fall under the spell of Pacific Northwest culture in visits to small towns and art galleries and First Nations events.
+Fall under the spell of Pacific Northwest culture in visits to small towns, art galleries, and First Nations events.
 Enjoy a guided tour of the Whale Museum on San Juan Island, with its fascinating collection of artifacts, artwork, and whale skeletons.
-Stop in the quaint galleries of Victoria and tour its lovely gardens, bike along the waterfront, sample the local wine or take a guided culinary tour—options abound for exploring.
+Stop in the quaint galleries of Victoria and tour its lovely gardens, bike along the waterfront, sample the local wine, or take a guided culinary tour—options abound for exploring.

 Be welcomed to First Nation events after sailing into Alert Bay and making your way to the U'Mista Cultural Centre, with its stunning potlatch masks created by the Kwakwaka'wakw peoples.
 Then enter their traditional Big House, for a moving, storytelling performance from the Tsasala Cultural Group.